gsemet/Squirrel/README.rst

 Editor configuration
 --------------------

-I use Sublime Text 3 as my main development environment.
+I use `SublimeText 3`_  as my main development environment.
 Here are the custom build command I have used in this project::

     "build_systems":